Infernal-Insights/Hashmancer/Worker/README.md

 automatically on boot.
 Passing `--server-ip` skips broadcast discovery.
 Use `python3 ../setup.py --upgrade` anytime to pull the latest code and update dependencies.
-If `DARKLING_ENGINE_URL` is set the setup script will fetch a prebuilt `darkling-engine` binary from the provided URL so a full toolchain isn't required on the worker.
+If `DARKLING_ENGINE_URL` is set the setup script will fetch a prebuilt `darkling-engine` binary from the provided URL.
+Set `DARKLING_GPU_BACKEND` to `cuda`, `hip`, or `opencl` so the matching vendor build is downloaded.
+A full toolchain isn't required on the worker.

 Minimal `redis.conf` for a password-protected TLS instance: